 - Create a detailed plan to reach your goal.
 If you’re not sure how to reach it, do some reading, or find someone who can help you.
 There are numerous diets and recipes available for healthier eating, as well as many strategies to help you stop smoking.

 - Find a great exercise professional to help you with your health vision.
 Exercise helps detoxify the body and makes you feel more alive.
-This can be a yoga teacher, Qi Gong master, and/or personal trainer.
+This can be a yoga, tai chi, using a personal trainer.
 Do whatever you need to nurture your body and mind through the process.

 - Remind yourself that YOU are in control of your life and your health.
 Your cravings are not in control.
 If eating better is your resolution, keep a log of everything you eat.
 This will not only prevent you from cheating, but it will help you discover which foods make you feel best.